balloran/crowbar-tool/README.md

 ## Installation
 Crowbar requires Java >= 1.8 and an SMT-Solver to run.
-On an Ubuntu machine, run
+On an Ubuntu/Linux machine, run
 ```
 sudo apt-get install z3
 mkdir crowbar